 The study of Philosophy and Religion is the ability to critically engage ideas, theories, faiths, and forms of life so that key values, histories, and intellectual processes may be understood and reflected upon systematically.
 Philosophy and Religion represents key disciplines where the search for values, rituals, logic, and interpretation emerge, and where their application to lives has found a focus on the questions of the human quest for meaning and structure.

-The Philosophy and Religion program at Stockton College is a place to come for an excellent education owing to the unique, dynamic, and diverse areas of specialty and experiences that its members create.
+The Philosophy and Religion program at Stockton University is a place to come for an excellent education owing to the unique, dynamic, and diverse areas of specialty and experiences that its members create.
 The courses offered by program members, both in Philosophy and Religion, and in General Studies, provide inspiring opportunities for undergraduates who want to acquire a broad humanistic background, who wish to pursue further study in philosophy and religion, or who are heading toward other professional careers.

 The Philosophy and Religion program offers courses beginning at the introductory level on the leading ideas, values, techniques, and history of philosophy and religion, as well as intermediate and upper-level courses of a more intense nature.
 Each faculty member also offers a Senior Seminar (the capstone course) as well as specialty courses, and independent studies.
 The program offers a major and a minor in Philosophy and Religion, and is also designed to serve non-majors.